thorinaboenke/ansible-role-shorewall/README.md

 # Ansible Role: Shorewall

 This role will assume the setup of [shorewall](http://shorewall.net/).
-It also support IPv6
+It also supports IPv6

 ## Requirements